Preparing for Online Learning

 Some prerequisites may be met through the College-Level Examination Program (CLEP).
 Refer to the SOU Testing Services: CLEP page for a list of CLEP credits accepted by Southern Oregon University.

 Note: If you are an admitted student, you will be required to meet with your major advisor to develop your advising plan prior to registering for classes.
 You do NOT have to come to campus for this meeting.
-Program coordinators can put students in touch with their major advisors.
+Program coordinators can put you in touch with a major advisor.